CiiM-Bioinformatics-group/BCG_methylation_project/README.md

 Link to the paper: [to be added]

 ## Main script include
 * a.
-EWAS script of BCG effect:
+QC of DNA methylation data
 * b.
-EWAS script of cytokine responses:
+EWAS of cytokine responses and BCG effect
-* c.
-Prediction model and variance explained:
+* c. variance explained
 * d.
 Mediation analysis